robpieke/advent2022/README.md

 ### Day 7 - Awk

 I'd never used Awk beyond some simple one-liners to extract a bit of data from some text.
 I'm really glad I chose to use this language for a puzzle, and this day's puzzle was a good fit with its requirement for text processing (specifically processing a file line-by-line, then ending by aggregating the processed data).
 I didn't know if Awk would have the support I'd need (associative arrays, for example), and it's been a great discovery to understand just how powerful this language is.
 I expect I'll be reaching for it in a professional capacity in future.

+### Day 18 - R

+This was a tough one for me, with zero experience using R. I really struggled with my ignorance of R vectors vs lists vs matrices vs data frames, but was pretty satisfied with my approach for the first half of the day's puzzle.
+It felt like R was a great fit for this challenge, allowing a really concise solution leveraging R's data processing capabilities.
+The second half proved a further struggle, however.
+I knew the approach I wanted to take, but the implementation left me feeling like I was no longer taking advantage of R and was doing a fairly literal translation of the solution as I'd implement it in Python (or similar).

 ### Day 20 - Tcl